-Validation is the system's verification of values entered by the user.
+Validation refers to the system's process of confirming values entered by the user.

 How validation works

 Submit.
-This option does not apply to forms with limits — use only
+Note: This option is not suitable for forms with limits; use only

-- Do not validate empty fields (in which user has not entered a value) by
+- Empty fields (where the user has not entered any value) should not be validated by

 How the invalid state is removed from the input

-- If validation is performed in the browser, you can reset the
+- If browser-based validation is in play, the

-invalidstate as soon as the input becomes valid.
+invalidstate can be reset as soon as the input becomes

-If the user corrects inputs with errors out of order, all uncorrected inputs are highlighted if no changes were made to them.
+If users address inputs with errors out of sequence, all uncorrected inputs will remain highlighted, unless changes are made to them.

 Notice with error message